-To configure Monit to send email alerts, edit the file/etc/monit/monitrc to uncomment the Set mailServer parameter.
+To configure Monit to send email alerts, edit the file /etc/monit/monitrc to uncomment the set mailserver parameter.
 Change this line to show the name of the SMTP server on your Airtime server's network, as provided by your system administrator.

-sudo nano /etc/monit/monitrc
+sudo nano /etc/monit/monitro

 '''

 GNU nano 2.2.2

-File: /etc/monit/monitrc
+File: /etc/monit/monitro

 set statefile /var/.monit.state

 Set the list of mail servers for alert delivery.
 Multiple servers may b

 specified using comma separator.
 By default monit uses port 25 - this

 is possible to override with the PORT option.

+#

 set mailserver mail.bar.baz,

 primary mailserver

-backup.bar.baz port 10025, # backup mailserver on port 1

 #

-localhost
+backup.bar.baz port 10025,

+backup mailserver on port 1

+#

 fallback relay

 #

 #

 By default monit will drop alert events if no mail servers are availabl

 If you want to keep the alerts for a later delivery retry, you can use

 EVENTQUEUE statement.
 The base directory where undelivered alerts will

 stored is specified by the BASEDIR option.
 You can limit the maximal qu

 size using the SLOTS option (if omitted, the queue is limited by space

 available in the back end filesystem).

-^R Read File ^Y Prev Page ^K Cut Text ^C Cur Po

-^W Where Is ^V Next Page ^U UnCut Text^T To Spe

 ^O WriteOut

+^R Read File ^Y Prev Page ^K Cut Text

+^W Where Is ^V Next Page ^U UnCut Tex

+Cut Text ^C Cur Po

+UnCut Text^T To Spe

 Get Help

 Exit

 Justify

 '''

-Further down the configuration file, you can set the From: and To: addresses for the alert emails using the Set mail-format and set alert parameters.
+Further down the configuration file, you can set the From: and To: addresses for the alert emails using the $set\ mail$ format and $set\ alert$ parameters.
 Then uncomment these lines for the parameters to be read by Monit.

 '''

 GNU nano 2.2.2

 File: /etc/monit/monitrc

 are expanded at runtime.
 For example, to override the sender:

 set mail-format { from: monit@foo.bar }

 #

 You can set alert recipients here whom will receive alerts if/when a

 service defined in this file has errors.
 Alerts may be restricted on

 events by using a filter as in the second example below.

 set alert sysadm@foo.bar

 receive all alerts

-set alert manager@foo.bar only on { timeout } # receive just servicetimeout alert
+set alert manager@foo.bar only on { timeout } # receive just service-

 #

+timeout alert

 Monit has an embedded web server which can be used to view status of

 services monitored, the current configuration, actual services paramete

 and manage services from a web interface.

 set httpd port 2812 and

-^R Read File '

-^W Where Is '

-Y Prev Page '

-Get Help

-WriteOut

-'K Cut Text
+'R Read File 'Y Prev Page 'K Cut Text 'C Cur Po

-^C Cur Po
+^G Get Help

+^O WriteOut

 ^J Justify

-^V Next Page ^U UnCut Text^T To Spe
+^V Next Page ^U UnCut Text T To Spe

+Where Is

 Exit

 '''

-Press Ctrl+O to save the file, then Ctrl+X to exitnano.
+Press Ctrl+O to save the file, then Ctrl+X to exit nano.
 Then restart Monit with: